-Except in carrying out his normal duties, a batter is not allowed to damage the ball other than, when the ball is in play, in striking it with the bat.
-See also clause 5.4.3 (Damage to the ball).
+Except in carrying out his normal duties, a batsman is not allowed to wilfully damage the ball other than, when the ball is in play, in striking it with the bat.
+See also clause 5.5 (Damage to the ball).